-While ND did not specifically describe an intended demographic beyond a single age group (16 - 22), additional demographic data were available.
-Age, by far, was the most consistently assessed demographic category-100% of client profiles included data on age.
 Table 14 summarizes the client age distribution for the ND PDI.
-In summary, 95% of clients fell within the boundaries of 16 - 22.
-Roughly 5% of clients fell outside the formal age criteria-11 documented clients younger than 16 years of age (2.8%), and eight clients were older than 22 (2.0%).
-Interviews and informal conversations with staff revealed age criteria were not strictly enforced.
-Rather, age criteria have been guidelines that do bend in cases.
-As one staff member explained:
+In summary, 95% of clients fell were between the program's target age group of 16 - 22 years of age.
+Roughly 5% of clients fell outside the formal age criteria-11 documented clients younger than 16 years of age (2.8%), and eight clients were older than 22 (2.0 This occurred infrequently and as one staff member explained: